 15 Of The Most Metal Things To Watch On Disney+

-Last week, Disney launched its own online streaming service, Disney+, to massive acclaim.
-Not only can parents show their kids all the Disney cartoons and movies of their younger years, but they can also now stream all of the Star Wars and Marvel movies to which they themselves are currently addicted.
+Tomorrow, Disney’s much-hyped online streaming service Disney+ finally lands in the UK.
+Not only will this allow parents to weather coronavirus quarantine by showing their kids all the Disney cartoons and movies of their younger years, but it also allows all us nerdy shut-ins to stream all of the Star Wars and Marvel movies to which grown-ups and kids alike are currently addicted.

-But maybe the coolest part of Disney+ is that it reminds us of how many weird, dark, beautifully-depicted, and overall metal properties were created by Disney.
-Before parents became hyper-sensitive to their children’s developing minds, Disney movies used to feature blood, peril, satanic witchcraft, and all sorts of stuff that give metal’s future stars the most inspirational sort of nightmares.
+But maybe the coolest part of Disney+ is that it reminds viewers of how many weird, dark, beautifully-depicted, and overall metal properties were created by the Big Evil Company.
+Before parents became hyper-sensitive to their children’s developing minds, Disney movies used to feature blood, mortal peril, satanic witchcraft, and all sorts of stuff that’ll give metal’s future stars the most inspirational sort of nightmares.
 All of this makes Disney+ a nostalgia trip that fans of heavy metal can disappear into on a lazy Saturday over a bowl of popcorn (and maybe a bowl of another kind).

 To make sure you’ve got your bases covered, here are 15 things to watch on Disney+ that are more metal than your average ride on Space Mountain…